Will the campus reopen in Fall?

 infected people in the whole state (though global mixing).
 The number of infected in each generation is them modeled as a binomially distributed random value.
 In other words, we are not solving a system of differential equations, but are running a stochastic simulations.

-The details of the model will be presented elsewhere (a link to the jupiter notebook to be posted).
+The details of the model will be presented elsewhere (a link to the jupyter notebook to be posted).